Display Accessibility Tools

 Extrafloral nectaries may vary with climate adaptation in Viburnum species

-Polyploidy drives morphological evolution in Phlox amabilis, a rare species from Arizona
+Polyploidy drives morphological evolution in Phlox amabilis

 Twenty-seven new lichen species discovered from Glacier Bay National Park